AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex4.md

 ## 18.4.1 Add Segment to Azure Event Hub Destination

-In this exercise you will add your segment **ldap - Luma Telco Sports Fan** to your **ldap-aep-enablement** Azure Event Hub destination.
+In this exercise you will add your segment **ldap - Citi Signal Sports Fan** to your **ldap-aep-enablement** Azure Event Hub destination.

 Go to [https://platform.adobe.com](https://platform.adobe.com) and navigate to **Destinations**, select **Cloud storage** and click the **Destinations** link in the Azure EventHubs card: